In an emergency

 Listen to the radio for advice and instructions from NZ Civil Defence.

-Stay indoors and close all doors and windows to restrict the entry of volcanic ash, which is a health hazard.
+Find shelter in a vehicle or building.
+Close all doors and windows to restrict the entry of volcanic ash, which is a health hazard.

 Use social media and texting to contact friends and family.
 This will help keep the phone lines clear for emergency calls.